 God wants us to find enjoyment in life.
 So don’t walk around like you’ve been weaned on a pickle. (wink!)

 How do you feel when you are unheard?
-I often find it hard to open up to the one who treat me as though my thoughts and feelings and minuscule.
+I often find it hard to open up to the one who treats me as though my thoughts and feelings are minuscule.

 By listening to what your children have to say, you model the fact that God invites us to bring our cares to Him and that He always hears us.

 Modeling Christ will make Him savory to your children, so lead them by worthy examples.
 Admit when you mess up.
-Realize they are on a spiritual journey themselves.
+Realize your child’s spiritual growth journey will look different than yours.
 Do all you can to train and nurture them in the ways of the Lord, so that when they are grown they will recognize Him and seek to follow Him.

-What are some practical ways you try to influence the spiritual life of your child?
+What are some practical ways you try to influence your child’s spiritual growth?